The Bell Jar Characters

 I lay in that tub on the seventeenth floor of this hotel for-women-only, high up over the jazz and push of New York, for near on to an hour, and I felt myself growing pure again.

-The Bell Jar, chapter 2
+The Bell Jar, Esther Greenwood, Chapter 2

-I remember the day [Buddy] smiled at me and said, “Do you know what a poem is, Esther?’
+I remember the day [Buddy] smiled at me and said, ‘Do you know what a poem is, Esther?’
 ‘No, what?’
 I said.
 ‘A piece of dust.’
 And he looked so proud of having thought of this that I just stared at his blond hair and his blue eyes and his white teeth—he had very long, strong white teeth—and said ‘I guess so’.

-The Bell Jar, chapter 5
+The Bell Jar, Esther Greenwood, Chapter 5

 I saw myself sitting in the crotch of this fig-tree, starving to death, just because I couldn’t make up my mind which of the figs I would choose.

-The Bell Jar, chapter 7
+The Bell Jar, Esther Greenwood, Chapter 7

-If Mrs Guinea had given me a ticket to Europe, or a round-the-world cruise, it wouldn’t have made one scrap of difference to me, because wherever I sat… I would be sitting under the same glass bell jar, stewing in my own sour air.
+If Mrs Guinea had given me a ticket to Europe, or a round-the-world cruise, it wouldn’t have made one scrap of difference to me, because wherever I sat

-The Bell Jar, chapter 15
+The Bell Jar, Esther Greenwood, Chapter 15

-I wondered how much I would bleed, and lay down, nursing the towel… I couldn’t possibly be a virgin any more.
+I couldn’t possibly be a virgin any more.
 I smiled into the dark.
 I felt part of a great tradition.

-The Bell Jar, chapter 19
+The Bell Jar, Esther Greenwood, Chapter 19

 đŸ‘” Mrs. Greenwood